p4sstime/p4sstime/README.md

     - Win strats
     - Handoffs
     - Etc
+- Also prints to STV with tick count for major game events for ease of fragmovie creation
 - Prints end of round statistics in chat (optional) and in console
 - Every command and its effect below